Your Home’s Winter Checklist

 Gutters, Roof, and Drains

-- Check for missing, damaged or warped shingles and replace, as necessary before you get stuck with a leak.
+- Check for missing, damaged or warped shingles.
+Make sure to replace as necessary before you get stuck with a leaky roof.

 - Check for deteriorated flashing at the chimney, walls, and skylights and around vent pipes.
 Seal joints where water could penetrate, using roofing cement and a caulking gun.

 - Check the gutters and downspouts for proper fastening, and re-secure if loose or sagging.
 The weight of snow and ice can pull gutters off the house.

 - Clean gutters of any debris.
 Make sure downspouts extend away from the house by at least 5 feet to prevent flooding of the foundation and water damage from snowmelt.

 - Clean leaves and debris from courtyard and pool storm drains to prevent blockages.